Beginning Python for Non-Programmers

 Defining a Function

-keyword, followed by the function’s name and parentheses.
+In Python, you define a function using the def keyword, followed by the function’s name and parentheses.
 Inside the parentheses, you can specify parameters that the function will accept.
 After that, you write the code block that the function will execute when called.

 For example, you can create a function that adds two numbers together.
-When defining the function, you provide it with two parameters (the numbers to add), and then use the return
+When defining the function, you provide it with two parameters (the numbers to add), and then use the return statement to send the result back to the part of your program that called the function.

 Calling a Function